 - Wimdu and Roomarama are two alternatives to Airbnb.

 - Couchsurfing connects travellers with hosts around the world, letting you stay on someone’s couch or in their spare bedroom for free.
 This system is heavily dependent on trust, and you need to be able to pick your hosts wisely, though it can be a great way to travel cheaply and meet locals.

 - On Homestay.com you pay to stay in a local person’s home (kind of like Airbnb), but they will also be there to host you (a bit more like Couchsurfing).

 - Travelfreak has this helpful overview of Airbnb alternatives, which offer home and vacation rentals that you might not know about.

 - If you’re okay with staying in a single place for a few weeks or even a few months, you could try house-sitting, for instance through Trusted Housesitters.
 You’ll be expected to look after someone’s house while they’re away.
-Thanks to Trusted Housesitters, my sister recently spent a lot of time in Spain enjoying a wonderful house with a beautiful view while taking care of a cat and some chickens.
-I’d really like to try house sitting for myself!
+Thanks to Trusted Housesitters, my sister recently spent a lot of time in Spain enjoying a wonderful house with a pool and a beautiful view while taking care of a cat and some chickens.
+I’d like to try house sitting for myself soon!

 P.S.
 This page has some affiliate links, as explained here.

 Let me show you how to travel cheaper, smarter and better!